Azure/azure-sdk-tools/doc/engsys_resource_management.md

   when it is not possible to name the resource group with an alias (for example, inner groups auto-created by a resource provider like AKS).
     - Valid owner tag examples: `owners: myalias`, `owners: myalias,anotheralias,lastalias`
-- The resource group contains a tag with the name `DeleteAfter` and an ISO8601 formatted date value, where the date is not greater than 7 days in the future.
+- The resource group contains a tag with the name `DeleteAfter` and an [ISO8601 formatted date value](https://www.iso.org/iso-8601-date-and-time-format.html)
+  (see below for examples), where the date is greater than the current date and not greater than 7 days in the future.
     - If the `DeleteAfter` value is in the past, or greater than 7 days in the future, it will be deleted.
     - If you have a resource group for which you would like to extend the lifetime, update the `DeleteAfter` tag to a future date to renew the lease.
+    - Resource groups which do not contain a `DeleteAfter` tag will have one added for a 24 hour duration to mark them for deletion and give any test pipelines that are actively using the resources time to complete.
     - Valid date tag format: `DeleteAfter: 2022-01-29T00:35:48.9372617Z` Example extending resource group lease by three days:
       ```